Disney Dinners: Peter Pan

 The Food

 This is definitely one of my most whimsical menus to dates.
 It’s right up there with Haunted Mansion and Maleficent!
 But that suits the fantastical setting of Neverland, don’t you think?
-This also happens to be a very easy dinner party menu.
+My Peter Pan party menu also happens to be extremely easy to make.

 Peter Pan Menu